UdeS-GRO/S4H2019-ROS-sensor-head/README.md

 # 3- ROS Installation

 You can follow this [link](http://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_workbench/) for the installation tutorial.
-The ROS utilization correspond to the section 5 of the tutorial.
+The ROS utilization corresponds to the section 5 of the tutorial.
 Below are the condensed steps that need to be taken.
 Below are the simplified steps.

 ## Install ROS on PC